nitad54448/win10-installer-yappari/README.md

 YAPPARI stands for Yet Another Program for Analysis and Research in Impedance.
 This file is referenced as http://dx.doi.org/10.13140/RG.2.2.15160.83200

-If you are using Windows 10, you can download and install YAPPARI from the following link: https://github.com/nitad54448/yappari.
+If you are using Windows 10, you can download and install YAPPARI from tis page or look for a more advanced, multiple dataset, called Yappari 5, here on Github in one of my repositories.

 YAPPARI is designed to simulate or fit the impedance spectrum of simple circuits and is primarily intended for educational purposes.
 This help file provides a brief introduction to the program.
-You are welcome to customize the help_YAPPARI.pdf for your own use or for other users.
-If you wish to contribute to the file, you can send it to me or fork it on Github.
+You are welcome to contribute to the file, you can send it to me or fork it on Github.

 Main window